 Somewhat like DirecTV Now, Sling TV also offer some on-demand content.
 The selection seems to be smaller, though.
 They only have some re-runs from channels they offer.
 And their selection of re-runs is limited.
 For example, they only have a handful of past episodes of The Walking Dead.

 Sling TV’s offer and pricing structure are both flexible and complex, compared to the other two options.
 You start with one of the two basic plans: Sling Orange or Sling Blue.
 They differ in the number of channels each includes, and in the number of concurrent streams.
 Sling orange offers 30 channels while Sling Blue has more than 40—including localized sports channels—and allows streaming to multiple concurrent devices.
-Cost wise, Sling Orange is $20 per month while Sling Blue is $25 per month.
+Cost wise, Sling Orange is $20 per month while Sling Blue is $30 a month.

 With the channel lineups in both packages being different, one may also subscribe to both plans and receive a $5 discount.
 As a bonus, subscribers to both services also get the Broadcast Extra.